PrEP stands for Pre-Exposure Prophylaxis.

-If you and your doctor decide PrEP is right for you, you should download a free pill reminder app for your phone to help you remember to take it every day.
-You can find a free pill reminder app on our PrEP TIME App page.
+If you and your doctor decide PrEP is right for you, you should download a free pill reminder app for your phone to help you remember to take it every day or just set a daily alarm reminder on your smart phone

 Keeping the pills on your night stand, so you see them first thing in the morning, or next to your tooth brush, can help you remember too.
 You should consider gettin yourself a 7 or 30 day pill box like this one, so you can keep track of if you've taken your pill each day.
 You can get them at any drugstore.

 If you sometimes don't spend the night at home, you can take a PrEP pill with you in a keychain pill case like this, so you're always PrEPared and won't miss a dose!

 If you do forget to take your PrEP pill at your usual time, "take it as soon as you remember that day.
 Do not take more than 1 dose of TRUVADA in a day.
 Do not take 2 doses at the same time.
 Call your healthcare provider or pharmacist if you are not sure what to do."
 (Gilead).

 YES.
 When taken as prescribed (once daily), PrEP is estimated to reduce the risk of getting HIV by 99% in high risk gay/bi men and trans women.

 PrEP is less effective if it is not taken every day, although studies suggest that there is still a good level of protection even if you accidentally miss a dose every once in awhile.